 A complete charge can last a full two days of multiple pumps each day.

-✓ Two sizes of Personal Fit breast shields are included so moms can find a comfortable fit that works for them.
+The Freestyle includes two sizes of Personal Fit breast shields so moms can find a comfortable fit that works for them.

 It is compact enough to fit in a purse, and being able to use it hands-free with a specialty bra is a good option for busy mothers.